atsushieno/cmidi2/README.md

-# cmidi2: header-only MIDI 2.0 UMP and MICI-CI binary processor library
+# cmidi2: header-only MIDI 2.0 UMP and MIDI-CI binary processor library

 This is a small header-only library to process MIDI 2.0 UMP (Universal MIDI Packet) and MIDI-CI system exclusive packets.